jakobharder/anno1800-jakobs-mods/production-variations/README.md

 Buildings:

 - Fur Dealer: 3 new variations
-- Bakery: 2 new variations
+- Bakery: 2 new variations (+ paintbrush skin with stone pavement)
 - more will follow ...

 ## Notes